 “Aaron Kirman, President of the International Estates Division of Pacific Union International is one of the leading real estate agents in the USA and has repeatedly been named Top Agent in Los Angeles.
 With over $4.5 Billion in sales, Kirman represents the finest estates across the globe and was ranked #5 in the U.S by the Wall Street Journal.
 He has an extensive client base featuring those who seek the luxury lifestyle including heads of industry, celebrities, royalty, major lending institutions and foreign investors.

 As a prominent figure in the luxury real estate market, Aaron has received International acclaim for record setting sales across Los Angeles.
 Aaron has crafted his career from representing the most prominent Architectural and Luxury Estate communities across the globe as well as the representing the most exclusive residences owned by some of the worlds most rich and famous.
 Some of these include:”

-Also wonderful at addressing his market (albeit a very different market than Aaron’s), here’s Robert Perlin’s bio…
+Also wonderful at addressing his market (albeit a very different market than Aaron’s), here’s only part of Shemeika Fox’s bio…

 Step #6: Get feedback from people within your market

 Wondering if your bio is as good as it could be?

 Well, the only people who’ll have the answer to that question is your market.
 So get out there and ask some of them (ideally people who you trust will be honest with you) and ask them what they think.

 Does it resonate with them?
 What objections might they still have after reading it?
 What would keep them from calling you after reading it?
 Was it inspiring enough?
 Did it speak to their desires and the things that they would want to get out of working with a real estate agent?